My Love (Route 94 song)

-"My Love" is the first single by British DJ and record producer Route 94, featuring vocals by Jess Glynne.
+"My Love" is the first single by British DJ and record producer Route 94, featuring vocals by British singer Jess Glynne.
 It was released in the United Kingdom on 27 January 2014, through Rinse Recordings.
 The song topped the UK Singles Chart, peaked at number 12 on the Irish Singles Chart and also charted in Belgium.
 The song was written by Glynne and Route 94, and produced by Route 94.

 Glynne's previous single, "Rather Be" with Clean Bandit, topped the UK chart the previous month.
 The song and an acoustic version appear on the deluxe edition of her album I Cry When I Laugh.
 The Route 94 version has since become a 3× Platinum record in the UK and the acoustic version has separately received a silver certification.

 The song was sampled by rapper Lil Keed on "Proud of Me", featuring Young Thug, released in 2019.
 The track was also sampled by rapper Yo Gotti on "Fuck Em", which was released in 2015.